KareemMAX/Bedaya/README.md

 # Bedaya

+_This project is abandoned in the meantime.
+I may revisit it later_

 ## What is this?

 This is the interactive website of **Kafelat Bedaya** that is made to manage and register data.